jianqingzheng/jianqingzheng0.github.io/_research/research.md

 * __Motivation__: To implement an automatic program for image mosaic for a unmanned aerial vehicle.
 * __Pipeline__: Implemented noise reduction using a Wiener filter.
 Utilized the random sample consensus algorithm for image registration based on feature points extracted by the Scale-Invariant Feature Transform in MATLAB.
 Applied weighted averaging to image fusion.
 Completed a MATLAB program that implemented an automatic image mosaic for given photos.

+### <b>Capacitive Touch Sensing Device</b>
+* 2015, _Wuhan University, Wuhan, CN_
+* __Motivation__: To design and develop a capacitive touch sensing module used in toys.
+* __Pipeline__: Designed a printed circuit board and the coniguration of capacitance sensor and the sensing circuit.
+Analyzed electromagnetic coupling.
+Added an identification wire to each connected signal wire to compensate for current errors caused by the stray capacitances and parasitic capacitances between the connected wires and ground wire.
+Applied logic circuits to filter fake signals triggered by noise.

 ---

 ## Collaborated Project